acarsGuy/cpdlc_assembler/README.md

-# cpdlc_parser
+# cpdlc_assembler
-A parser for CPDLC messages from dumpvdl2 / libacars.
+A assembler for CPDLC messages from dumpvdl2 / libacars.
 Assembles CPDLC messages decoded by dumpvdl2 or libacars.

 See example files...